Residential broadband FAQ

 - Plusnet Protect is included with Unlimited and Unlimited Fibre Extra.
 With Unlimited Fibre it's free for the first three months then £2 a month

 - One .co.uk domain can be registered for use with Plusnet email and webspace for £1 per month

-- Broadband Phone and webspace are not available as standard (but can be kept if switching from a product that includes them)
+- Webspace is not available as standard (but can be kept if switching from a product that includes it)

 - A dynamic IP is offered as standard - customers can switch to a Static IP for a one off fee of £5